3 deputies for BSY: Why going to polls is still a better option for the BJP

 Bengaluru, Aug 27: The appointment of three deputy chief ministers in Karnataka has triggered speculation, whether the BJP is looking for a succession plan in the state.

-While a plan of succession is for the long run, one must also think of the short run also says leading psephologist, Dr. Sandeep Shastri.
+While a plan of succession is for the long run, one must also think of the short run also says leading psephologist, Dr Sandeep Shastri.

-I had always felt that mid-term elections were the best bet for the BJP, Dr. Shastri tells OneIndia.
+I had always felt that mid-term elections were the best bet for the BJP, Dr Shastri tells OneIndia.

 Meet Karnataka's three new deputy chief ministers